-(XIII) Indicators of development: HD1, GDI,GEM; India’s HDI progress .
+(XIII) Indicators of development: HDI, GDI,GEM; India’s HDI progress .

 (XIV) Rote of Foreign capital & technology in growth of economy.

-(XV) Sustainable development : concept and indicators of sustainable development; economic,social and environmental sustainability; concept of Green GDP; Strategy and policy for sustainable development
+(XV) Sustainable development : concept and indicators of sustainable development; economic, social and environmental sustainability; concept of Green GDP; Strategy and policy for sustainable development in India

 (XVJ) Meaning of Inclusive growth and development policy and strategy during 11th and 12th Five Year Plans.